waxbetty/Sushi-fork-1/readme.md

 }
 ```

 Note the float property and how the text wraps around it before and after we have defined a width.
 By default, the floated container shrinks to the width determined by the content.
-[Live example](https://theintercept.com/2019/02/04/google-ai-project-maven-figure-eight/) - use the inspector to examine the blockquote.
+[Live example](https://theintercept.com/2019/02/04/google-ai-project-maven-figure-eight/) - use the inspector to examine the blockquote at multiple widths.

 ## Pseudo Elements vs Pseudo Classes